adzhPhy/softuni-reactjs-proj/README.md

-# React + Vite
+# React + Material Tailwind + TanStack Query + Supabase

-This project is made as a result of the SoftUni ReactJS 2023 Course.
+This project is made as a result of the SoftUni ReactJS Oct 2023 Course.

 The project represents a Social media platform revolving around sharing articles.

-Main components: Home -> PostList -> Post

-The detailed view of each Post (via the PostDetail component) unfortunately at the moment is not accesibble due issues with Supabase's fetching problems.
-(as of 13/12/2023 check at https://status.supabase.com/)

-Editing and Deleting functionality is authentication and id based, that is only if the authenticated user is the author of specific posts/articles - only then he can edit them.

-V2: Adding Groups, Article Save functionality.
+Main functionality revolves around CRUD with articles.
+Users can save articles and have access to old (pre-edited) articles via the History of Posts Page.
+Each user has associated articles which every other (authenticated) user can read.
+(Auth protected routes are implemented throughout)

+Likes and Comments are implemented.

+Each article has a detail view where one can comment.